bryanboyko/BBStringChecker/README.md

                           alertsShown:(BOOL)alertsShown;
 ```

-setting alertsShown to yes will display an alert message for failing criteria
+NOTE: Setting alertsShown to yes will display an alert message for failing criteria

 Valid Email
 --